achew12/achew.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm a BS Biochemistry major from California Polytechnic San Luis Obispo.
+Alyssa Jaslynn Chew is a BS Biochemistry major with a minor in Bioinformatics from California Polytechnic San Luis Obispo.
+She is currently pursuing her bachelor's degree from Cal Poly SLO.

-### More Information
+### Research Interests

-A place to include any other types of information that you'd like to include about yourself.
+Alyssa is currently doing research on Covalent Organic Frameworks with the Hamachi group under the guidance of Dr Leslie Hamachi, Assistant Professor.

 ### Contact me